-Fantasy Football Rankings: QBs for Week 3
+Fantasy Football Week 3 Rankings: QBs

 The Los Angeles Chargers have faced two opposing quarterbacks this season (Tua Tagovailoa and Ryan Tannehill) and have allowed 20+ fantasy points to both (a whopping 28.14 to Tua in Week 1 and 21.04 to Tannehill in Week 2, who had scored a paltry 5.42 points in Week 1).
 This generous defensive effort has led quarterback Justin Herbert to throw for 534 yards through two games, yet he still hasn't thrown a pick.